EvaBazhilova/CADEX-with-inheritance/README.md

 - Information (type and parameters) about all created curves from the first container,
 - Points and first derivative of all curves from the first container at t = PI/4 (x1, y1, z1) - coordinates of 3D point t = PI/4 and (x2, y2, z2) - coordinates of 3D vector of first derivative at t = PI/4
-- Info about only circles from the first container (included in the second container, not sorted)
+- Information about only circles from the first container (included in the second container, not sorted)
-- Info about circles from the sorted second container
+- Information about circles from the sorted second container
 - Total sum of circles raduii

 *out.txt* consists of all 3D Points of all curves.
 It is made for drawing these curves.\